playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/depth-sensing.md

 WebXR Depth Sensing provides access to depth information for each view and matches the color information.
 Various browsers might implement two paths: CPU and GPU, with various performance impacts depending on the path.
 PlayCanvas integrates an API abstracting away the differences as much as possible, e.g. texture is available for both CPU and GPU paths.

-Platforms might implement either path CPU or GPU, or even both.
+Platforms might implement either path: CPU or GPU, or even both.

 To request access to camera depth, the session should be started with an extra flag: